MicrosoftDocs/biztalk-docs/his/core/executing-commands-in-a-db2-database2.md

 ---
 description: "Learn more about: Execute Commands in a DB2 Database"
-title: "Execute Commands in a DB2 Database | Microsoft Docs" ms.custom: ""
+title: "Execute Commands in a DB2 Database" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 8c1a9736-7a3a-41fd-8fa1-e27420fa4497
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Execute Commands in a DB2 Database
 The `Microsoft.HostIntegration.MsDb2Client.MsDb2Command` object exposes several `Execute` methods that you can use to perform the intended action.
 When you are returning results as a stream of data, use `Microsoft.HostIntegration.MsDb2Client.MsDb2Command.ExecuteReader%2A` to return a `DataReader` object.
 Use `Microsoft.HostIntegration.MsDb2Client.MsDb2Command.ExecuteScalar%2A` to return a singleton value.
 Use `Microsoft.HostIntegration.MsDb2Client.MsDb2Command.ExecuteNonQuery%2A` to execute commands that do not return rows.